pypa/setuptools/docs/userguide/entry_point.rst

     Hello world

 Adding a console script entry point allows the package to define a user-friendly name for installers of the package to execute.
-Installers like pip will create wrapper scripts to execute a function.
-In the above example, to create a command ``hello-world`` that invokes ``timmins.hello_world``, add a console script entry point to your configuration:
+In the above example, to create a command ``hello-world`` that invokes ``timmins.hello_world``, add a console script entry point to your
+configuration:

 .. tab:: setup.cfg